Back

 How to vibe code responsibly

 You can absolutely use vibe coding to build amazing things if you put a few guardrails in place.
+You can also start vibe coding for free if you want to trial it first.
 Here's how:

 • Review the output: Never copy and paste blindly always take a moment to read through what the AI produced.